 There are a few ways to get to Provincetown, but the easiest is the fast ferry from Boston.
 No rental car necessary!
 In the summer months, the fast ferries run a handful of times per day, taking about 90 minutes each way.
 Because of the limited seats and departure times, it’s smart to book your fast ferry tickets in advance.

-There are two companies serving Provincetown from Boston on a 90-minute ferry: Boston Harbor Cruises and Bay State Cruise Company.
-Prices are comparable.
 With BHC, there’s an on-board concierge to help with any travel recommendations, but the ferry also accommodates nearly 500 passengers, while Bay State Cruise Company runs a smaller boat with nearly 1/5 the passengers.